 For a while there, Intel was running a near-monopoly on CPUs.
 Thankfully, AMD has stepped up to the plate in recent years with the advent of Ryzen.
-Now, the CPU market is the most vibrant its been in many a year, with exciting new processors released last weekend from AMD.
+Now, the CPU market in 2019 is the most vibrant its been in many a year, with exciting new processors released last weekend from AMD.
 We will incorporate those into this page very shortly.

 It means that, unlike the Best Graphics Cards, your CPU shouldn't have a massive impact on frame rates.
 As long as it's enough, you're golden.
 Which then means that in today's market, you don't need to spend hundreds and hundreds of dollars on a gaming CPU - there's plenty of processors out there with great gaming performance for sub $200.
 Obviously, we all still eye the top-end processors and want that power for ourselves, but it's not essential outside of those who crave ultra-high refresh rates on 144Hz monitors and their ilk.

 Here we've outlined five of the best CPUs to buy in 2019, ranging from the best CPU on a tight budget all the way up to the best gaming processor that money can buy.
 We will continually update this article as better options at these price points become available, such as the newly launched AMD Ryzen 3000 processors.

 Ryzen 3 3200G - 4C/4T @ 3.4 GHz / 4.0 GHz - Check Price